trydionel/development-timeline/README.md

-# Estimate analysis
+# Development timeline

 Aha!
-Develop extension that explores techniques for evaluating feature estimates.
+Develop extension that explores techniques for evaluating feature estimates to forecast development timelines.

 It provides these contributions:

-* Projected duration: A view contribution showing the projected range of how long it will take to complete a feature based on its estimate, estimation uncertainty, and team velocity.
+* Timeline: A view contribution showing the projected range of how long it will take to complete a feature based on its estimate, estimation uncertainty, and team velocity.
 * Estimation uncertainty: An account setting to measure how much inaccuracy to allow for during estimation.
 Represented as a percentage from 0-100%.
 Higher uncertainty means estimates are less reliable.

 ## Demo